pyroniasys/pyronia-linux/security/pyronia/doc/Design.md

 * Hook into policy_unpack.c

 #### Stack inspection and callgraph generator
+* In progress
 * Stack inspection thread constructs the callgraph at runtime
 * SI thread generates the callgraph upon request from the LSM (e.g. at the time of a file open); callgraph includes the called module and any data tags at each stack frame
 * SI thread registers with LSM at startup and sends the collected callgraph via the LSM-communication channel
+* Question: How do we reason about the semantics of the stack inspection decision?
+* Simple logic: based on intersection of all known libraries on stack
+* Question: What are all the possible side-effecs?
+    * Frequency of access

 #### Inter-lib data tracking
 Goal: Track different data types between libraries at the main application level to ensure that the expected data type is sent to the specified destination server